Configuring the Widget

 These settings provide a consistent typography style across the widget.

-Input Field Settings
+Data Field Settings

 Here, you can specify which object properties should be displayed in different fields of the widget.
+The available fields are First, Second, Third, and Fourth.

 - Each property key should be entered on a separate line.